open-telemetry/opentelemetry.io/content/en/blog/2022/opamp/index.md

    ...
 ```

-The green lines are the trace itself!
-Ok, so what do we have here?
-A server that
+These prints are the trace itself!
+To sum up, we have here a server that
-controls whether or not our service will generate traces.
-Try setting it off
+controls whether our service will generate traces.
+Try setting it off using the
-using the `instrument: false` configuration.
+`instrument: false` configuration.

-Ok, so what’s next?
-This is the very basic implementation, wrapping a system
+This is a very basic implementation.
+Wrapping a system above OpAMP could perform
-above OpAMP we can achieve some sort of the “instrumentation orchestrator”
+as an instrumentation orchestrator.
+The starting point is being able to
-vision.
-It starts with being able to externally add and match tailor-made
-dynamic telemetry for your system.
-Just imagine what can AI achieve over such a
+externally add and match tailor-made dynamic telemetry for your system.
+Imagine
+what AI can achieve on this type of system?
+It could collect metrics over the
-system.
-Collecting metrics over the entire system, automatically and dynamically
-adding trace/log collections over any spotted bottlenecks for example.
-This
+entire system, automatically and dynamically adding trace/log collections onto
-protocol enables many new exciting possibilities, I believe it has the potential
+any detected bottlenecks.
+Using this protocol enables many new possibilities, I
-to change the way we think about telemetry.
+believe it has the potential to change how we think about telemetry.